rrDumpTruck/Obsidian.Vault/Ideas.md

 Vassa
 NASIR

+NEEDS WRITE UP ON WA - - -
 Anti- Infinite's = a faction of some cult who are in favor of a normal life cycle.
 Due to the wide knowledge that you are invincible so long as you ingest juice infused items.

+---City of Sacrifice term for describing the profligate city before it was inhabited by her progeny.

 Maleorite its a very rare type of quartz that makes very powerful weapons, and is even responsible in the creation of engines, gears and the realms own type of "gunpowder".